Wallace from Home

 45 Years in just 88 Minutes

-Our former Head of Conservation, David Edge, retired this year after an astonishing 45 years at the Wallace Collection.
+Our former Head of Conservation, David Edge, retired in 2020 after an astonishing 45 years at the Wallace Collection.
 Listen to his fascinating bespoke tour of the collection, showcasing some unseen library and archive material, and recounting some of his favourite stories and anecdotes from working at the Wallace Collection since 1975.

 Conservation in Action